With a Little Work, Business Networking Skills Can Work for You!

 Many technically oriented professionals, engineers, lawyers, and CPA’s included, are great at the technical aspects of their jobs, but often find it difficult to strike up a conversation with an executive from the home office during the ten minute coffee break.
 The pressure to keep a conversation going once it has started is often enough to keep many people from ever even saying hello.
 Ask yourself if you are a habitual abuser of these “networking bad habits”?

 - In a room full of unfamiliar faces you find the one person who looks familiar and stick with that person for the duration of the event.

 - At a business-related social event you make the food table or bar your permanent home.

 - After being at an event for an hour you still find yourself wandering the room saying hello to many different people without ever engaging in a full conversation.

 The one thing these “networking bad habits” have in common is that they limit your ability to meet new people and build new business contacts and friendships.
 Learning networking skills can break you of these bad habits and turn uncomfortable gatherings into opportunities for success.

-Here are some techniques you can employ at your next conference, meeting or networking event to improve your skills:
+Here are some techniques you can employ at your next conference, meeting or networking event to improve your business networking skills: